Infinite loop

 In computer programming, an infinite loop (or endless loop) is a sequence of instructions that, as written, will continue endlessly, unless an external intervention occurs, such as turning off power via a switch or pulling a plug.
 It may be intentional.

 There is no general algorithm to determine whether a computer program contains an infinite loop or not; this is the halting problem.

 Overview

-This differs from "a type of computer program that runs the same instructions continuously until it is either stopped or interrupted".
-Consider the following pseudocode: